 Pinterest’s Sustained Popularity

 Being one of the most popular social media channels, Pinterest is growing in popularity among younger generations.
 More Millennials and Gen Z users are embracing the platform, with women making up most of its audience.
-In 2020, 80% of millennial women in the US used Pinterest and 4 out of 5 mothers in the US (that’s another 80%) were active Pinterest users.
 On a global scale, women make up over 60% of the platform’s audience.

-In 2020, shopping on the platform surged to 50%.
+In 2020 (the year we all spent online), shopping on the platform surged to 50%.
 Moreover, 29% of Pinners, another term for Pinterest users, earn between $50,000 and $74,999, while 40% earn more than $75,000 annually.
 These are relatively significant figures compared to other platforms like Twitter, Reddit, Snapchat, and yes, even TikTok.
 Moreover, these numbers imply that Pinners have a high spending power.

-More than half of Pinterest users turn to the platform for purchase inspiration, with 48% having shopping as their top priority.
+9 out of 10 Pinterest users turn to the platform for purchase inspiration, with 98% claiming they have bought from a brand discovered on Pinterest.
 Pinners are looking for something and they’re ready to welcome recommendations.
-They’re actively searching for ideas and solutions and spend an average of 5 minutes and 18 seconds on the site.
-On average, users go through 5.26 pages per visit.
+They’re actively searching for ideas and solutions and spend an average of 5 minutes and 39 seconds on the site.
+On average, users go through 6.25 pages per visit.

 This gives you plenty of opportunities to channel all that intent and turn it into an opportunity for affiliate marketing.